First Aid and Medication

 - Collect any drugs or spillages (e.g. vomit) for analysis;

-- Do not try and make them sick;
+- Do not try to make them sick;

-- Observe the young person; keep them calm, warm and quiet;
+- Observe the young person; keep them calm, warm and quiet whilst waiting for help;

 - If the young person is unconscious:

-- Ensure they can breathe and place them in the recovery position;
+- Ensure that their airway is clear and they can breathe, and place them in the recovery position if it is safe to do so;

-- Do not move them if they are likely to have spinal or other serious injury which may not be obvious;
+- Do not move them if you suspect a spinal or other serious injury which may not be obvious;

 - Do not attempt to make them sit or stand;

-- Do not leave them on their own.
+- Do not leave them until help arrives.

-When medical help arrives, pass on any information available, including samples of vomit and any drugs.
+When medical help arrives, pass on any information available, including any samples and any medication being taken.

 If a young person who is placed with you has particular health needs, the young person’s social worker should provide information and advice on specialist advisory or support groups.

-You must have guidance on giving prescribed drugs for young people and advice on if you can give drugs not on prescription.
+You must have guidance on giving prescribed drugs to young people and advice on whether you can give drugs not on prescription.

-You are expected to complete the accident and illness record when you administer any medication or when there has been a medical incident e.g. hospital admission, consultant/GP appointments.
+You are expected to complete the accident/incident/ill-health or near miss report, Notification and Serious Incident Childcare Form when you administer any medication or when there has been a medical incident e.g. hospital admission, consultant/GP appointments.
+The Team Manager will review these initially and, where required, such as missing hospital admissions, the Service Manager will review them.

 Any health-related issues should always be discussed in supervision meetings and recorded.